Document issued on: January 8, 2008

 Alternatively, electronic comments may be submitted to Regulations.gov.
 When submitting comments, please refer to Docket No. 2006D-0063.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1566) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1566 to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff